New research sheds light on a connection between hair dyes, straighteners, relaxers, and breast cancer.

 For white women, the use of relaxers or straighteners alone was linked to a 74% increased risk of breast cancer.
 If these products were used together with hair dyes, the women’s risk of breast cancer increased 240%, nearly two and a half times!

-White women also had a 54% higher risk of estrogen positive breast cancer with use of dark hair dyes and 256% higher risk of estrogen negative breast cancer with use of relaxers.
+White women also had a 54% higher risk of estrogen-positive breast cancer with the use of dark hair dyes and 256% higher risk of estrogen-negative breast cancer with the use of relaxers.

 Some of the most concerning, potentially toxic and carcinogenic chemicals found in commercial hair dyes are PPD (para-Phenylenediamine), resorcinol, ammonia, persulfates, lead acetate, and 4-ABP.

 Critics may say, “This study doesn’t PROVE hair dyes cause cancer.”
 That is correct.

 But if preventing or healing cancer is a priority for you, then I suggest applying the precautionary principle (i.e. better safe than sorry) and eliminating as many risk factors (mentioned above) and potentially toxic home and body care products from your life as possible in order to reduce your risk and your toxic load.

 If you’d like to replace your hair dye with a less-toxic or non-toxic alternative, here are a few brands that have low-to-zero levels of chemicals like PPD, ammonia, and resorcinol:

 – Henna Color Lab (for at-home use)

 – Natulique Zero (sold through professional salons)

 – O&M Original & Mineral (sold through professional salons)